 If you’ve long dreamed of adding spectacular white Carrara marble countertops in a kitchen renovation, stop what you’re doing and read on!
-In this post, you can find the best alternatives to Carrara marble if you’re concerned about staining, etching and maintenance.

 For nearly two years before our Cream Kitchen remodel, I dwelled over kitchen counters.
 I had my heart set on Carrara marble.

 The price is right, I’ve long been in love with them, and yet everyone I knew continued to steer me away.
 I finally decided that I should be more practical, so I started considering the alternatives.

 Unfortunately, not only are the Carrara marble alternatives often more expensive, but you never truly see a price per square foot to compare prices.

 So again, I dwelled.
 I got quotes, and then even more quotes.
 I looked at product and just wasn’t overjoyed with any of them, no matter how beautiful.
 So begins the journey towards our Danby Marble countertops – we’re sharing in the hope that others can learn something from our decision process!

 What is Carrara Marble?

 First of all, what is this fabulous white Carrara marble that is so coveted (and evidently, also loathed) in the world of kitchen design?